|

 water was unsafe to drink.
 This meant no fountain drinks, but I was

-perfectly happy to have a canned sods with my sandwich.
+perfectly happy to have a canned soda with my sandwich.
+After

 lunch I wanted to photograph the mass of fiddlenecks on the hill on